-Patellar luxation (meaning out of place) is a condition in which the kneecap (patellar) moves (or dislocates) out of the trochlear groove and moves to the inside (medial) or outside (lateral) of the knee joint (which in cats is known as the stifle joint).
+Patellar luxation (meaning out of place) is a condition in which the kneecap (patellar) moves (or dislocates) out of the trochlear groove, and moves to the inside (medial) or outside (lateral) of the knee joint (known as the stifle joint in cats).
 Medial luxation is more common than lateral.
-If this is not resolved, arthritis can develop in the affected joint(s) over time.
+Unresolved patellar luxation can lead to arthritis.

 There are several possible causes of patellar luxation cats.